 The control arm is attached to the subframe - the part of the vehicle that supports the engine.
 The end of the control arm closest to the wheel has a ball joint that attaches the control arm to the wheel while allowing a range of movement.

-The inside ends of the control arm - the parts closest to the center of the vehicle - are attached to the subframe normally with a rubber bushing.
+The inside ends of the control arm - the parts closest to the centre of the vehicle - are attached to the subframe normally with a rubber bushing.

 The bushing allows a small amount of movement between the control arm and subframe, and reduces the bump felt through the vehicle when a pothole is hit.